tshepang/blog/content/misc/trying out Calepin.rst

 I've been meaning to move my blog(s) away from Posterous, due to its UI problems and ridiculously-slow page loads.
 I finally did it with the help of Calepin_, which itself has a bunch of problems.
-These are forgiveable since it's a Beta product:
+These are forgivable since it's a Beta product:

 -  The presentation is way too simple/plain, and doesn't provide a way to customise it.